How your data is used

 A lifetime resource

-Your records will continue to be updated throughout your lifetime, for as long as you give us permission to.
-This lifelong health data may allow development of better treatments or diagnostics for others.
+The data we hold in the National Genomic Research Library about you will continue to be updated throughout your lifetime, for as long as you give us permission to.
+This lifelong health data may support the development of better treatments or diagnostics for others.

 Why do we gather clinical data as well as your genome sequence?